WillChamness/tcpgen/README.md

 # TCP Traffic Generator
-This repo contains a Python script to generate quick TCP traffic for testing purposes.
+A simple Python script with no dependencies for generating quick TCP traffic to test a port on an endpoint.

 # Prerequisites
 - Install [Python](https://www.python.org/).